-When you're installing new countertops in your kitchen or bathroom, the number of options available can be daunting.
-Not only do you have to worry about the style you're trying to achieve, but you also have to consider what you are going to be using your countertop for.
+When you’re installing new countertops in your kitchen or bathroom, the number of options available can be daunting.
+Not only do you have to worry about the style you’re trying to achieve, but you also have to consider what you are going to be using your new custom countertops for.
 The material you select may be great for a guest bathroom, but awful for a kitchen island in terms of maintenance and care.

 At Bath, Kitchen and Tile Center, we help you weigh the options of different countertop styles and the materials to best match form and function.

 Granite countertops exude elegance in any home.
 Granite comes in a range of almost 3,000 colors and carries a weight that ensures it will last a lifetime.
 While granite is usually associated with a high price tag, its increasing popularity has reduced costs.

 Granite is a good choice for kitchen countertops, especially if you plan to use your kitchen primarily to prepare food.
 With a high hardness rating, granite countertops are very resistant to scratches and other damage.

 Quartz is an engineered stone available in even more colors than granite!
 It has a nonporous surface that resists scratching and staining, and is low-maintenance.
 Quartz does not require annual sealing like natural stone.
 Its longevity and beauty make it a viable option for many homeowners.

 Read more about quartz countertops.

 DuPont Corian® and solid surface countertops are solid acrylic you can mold into any size and shape.
 Because it’s a solid surface, damages can be repaired easily.
 Scratches can be buffed out by hand, cigarette burns can be sanded away, and severe damage can be repaired almost every time.
 The solid plastic surface is nonporous and makes the material resistant to food and liquid stains.
 Better yet, the surface will inhibit the growth of bacteria, mold, and germs.